US falls to Mexico for the second time ever, losing 2-0 in the Women’s Gold Cup - WTOP News

 Mexico, which failed to qualify for last year’s World Cup, finished atop Group A in the Gold Cup while the United States finished second.
 Both teams advanced to the knockout round.

+“They went out and they were bold, they were brave with the dream of playing a good game against the United States,” Mexico coach Pedro Lopez Ramos said.

-Ovalle, who plays for Tigres, put Mexico ahead in the 28th minute.
+Ovalle, who plays for Tigres of Monterrey, put Mexico ahead in the 28th minute.
 U.S. defender Becky Sauerbrunn tried to defend Ovalle but kicked the ball right at her.
 Ovalle floated a shot over goalkeeper Alyssa Naeher and two U.S. defenders and into the net.

 It was the first goal conceded by the U.S. to a CONCACAF opponent in 33 matches.